3 tips for small & medium sized Food & Drink suppliers when using market data to pitch to retail buyers

 Which products are winning and losing in the category?

-To answer this question we would suggest EPOS (Electronic Point of Sale) data.
+For this we would suggest EPOS (Electronic Point of Sale) data.
 It’s accurate to the £ as it’s based on every transaction that goes through the till across the main grocery multiples.
 NIQ and Circana are your two main providers of this data in GB.
 Both are good and credible sources, but mindful that NIQ include transactions from Aldi and Lidl whereas Circana EPOS data doesn’t……yet.

 This data will help you understand how products in your category are performing based on volume (units/Kg/Ltrs) and spend.
 It’ll also provide you with Rate of Sale data (Units and Spend), which is a true measure of product performance across the average store a product is listed in.